ffmpegwasm/ffmpeg.wasm/docs/api.md

 - `input` input file paths as an Array, the input files should be written through Worker.write()
 - `output` output file path, can be read with Worker.read() later
 - `options` a string to add extra arguments to ffmpeg
-- `del` a boolean to determine whether to delete input file after the task is done, default: true
 - `jobId` check Worker.load()

 **Examples:**